Read our latest guide: How to Choose the Right Kitchen Cabinets for Your 2023 Kitchen Renovation

 Two-pack kitchen doors

 Pros: The biggest advantage of two-pack kitchen doors is their robustness and quality.
-The epoxy coasting cannot peel off like laminate; it is applied directly to a primer and is there for good.
+The epoxy coating cannot peel off like laminate; it is applied directly to a primer and is there for good.
 The shine that two-pack delivers is also unmatched by laminate.

 Cons: Two-pack kitchen doors are more expensive than laminate doors, and they can chip if hit with a heavy object.
 Like laminate doors, they too may discolour over time.
 They are also limited in design, generally restricted to flat colours and not patterns.

 There are literally hundreds of options in terms of kitchen door designs.
-You can choose any colour under the sun, and just about any design you can imagine.
+You can choose any colour under the sun and just about any design you can imagine.
 However, try to be conservative.
-You don’t want to choose door design that will look old-fashion in just a few years time.
+You don’t want to choose a door design that will look old-fashion in just a few years time.
 There are generally two routes to take; the safe route of the trending route.

 Current tending door designs include any wood-grain laminate, deep blues and deep greens.
 Choose if you dare!